707 N. Broadway

-Dr. Rybczynski is the Medical Director of the Pediatric Rehabilitation Unit (PRU) at Kennedy Krieger Institute.
-She is a faculty member at Kennedy Krieger Institute and an Assistant Professor of Pediatrics at the Johns Hopkins School of Medicine.
+Dr. Rybczynski is Associate Chief Medical Officer at Kennedy Krieger Institute.
+She is a faculty member at Kennedy Krieger Institute and an assistant professor of Pediatrics at The Johns Hopkins University School of Medicine.

 Rybczynski S, Dean J, Melicosta M. Pediatric Spinal Cord Injury Due to Acute Flaccid Myelitis: Epidemiology, Clinical Management, and Implications for Rehabilitation, Current Physical Medicine and Rehabilitation Reports, 2017

 Rybczynski S, Katz E, Schultz S, Salorio C (2016).
 Survey of parental acceptance of massage therapy, energy therapy and acupuncture for their children in the acute pediatricinpatient rehabilitation setting.
 Complement Ther Med.
 27, 102-7.
 Abstract

 DiPietro E, Prestwich S, Swearingen T. Medical Emergency Team: Transitioning from an external response team to an internal response team.
 Rehabilitation Nursing, 2014; 39, 94-101.